alopatenko/LLMSearchRecommender/README.md

 - How Can Recommender Systems Benefit from Large Language Models: A Survey, [ACM Transactions on Information Systems 2025](https://dl.acm.org/doi/abs/10.1145/3678004)
 - Graph Foundation Models for Recommendation: A Comprehensive Survey, Feb 2025, [arxiv](https://arxiv.org/abs/2502.08346)
 - Recommender Systems in the Era of Large Language Models (LLMs), [TKDE Nov 2024  by subscription](https://ieeexplore.ieee.org/document/10506571)
+- Multimodal Pretraining, Adaptation, and Generation for Recommendation: A Survey, Jul 2024, [arxiv](https://arxiv.org/abs/2404.00621)
 - A Review of Modern Recommender Systems Using Generative Models (Gen-RecSys), [KDD 2024](https://dl.acm.org/doi/abs/10.1145/3637528.3671474) [pdf](https://dl.acm.org/doi/pdf/10.1145/3637528.3671474)
 - A Comprehensive Survey on Retrieval Methods in Recommender Systems, Jul 2024, [arxiv](https://arxiv.org/abs/2407.21022)
 - A Survey of Generative Search and Recommendation in the Era of Large Language Models, Apr 2024, [arxiv](https://arxiv.org/abs/2404.16924)